SafinVladislav/causal-discovery-project/README.md

 python -m unittest tests.test_statistical_tests
 ```

 See `Documentation.pdf` for full method description.
+This code is based on approaches described in He and Geng (2008).

 **Author**: Vladislav Safin
 **License**: MIT